- UIS Parking Permit Application (online)

 Therefore, regardless of purchase date the “18 UIS FALL” parking hang tag’s expiration date is December 31, 2018.

 Section 3-102 – Eligibility, General

 A. Any University of Illinois Springfield student, faculty member, staff member, or other employee of the University is eligible.

 B. No person shall register a vehicle, or receive a parking Hang Tag for a vehicle, unless he/she completes the Parking Hang Tag Application form online.
-Once the online purchase is complete, the Hang Tag permit receipt and a photo ID must be presented to the Parking Operations Office located on the first floor of the Public Affairs Center (PAC 119), in order to receive the appropriate Hang Tag.
+Once the online purchase is complete, the Hang Tag permit receipt and a photo ID must be presented to the Parking Operations Office, in order to receive the appropriate Hang Tag.
 No hang tags will be sold to individuals with “dealer” license plates, without the permission and approval from the Parking Operations office.

 Section 3-103 – Vehicle Eligible for Registration